yousufCse/lld_flutter/notes/OOAD_README.md

 - Classes are all about behaviour and functionality.

-1. OCP - Open Closed Principle: Classes should be open for extension, and closed for modification.
+1. **OCP - Open Closed Principle**: Classes should be open for extension, and closed for modification.
-2. DRY - Don't Repeat Yourself: Avoid duplicate code by abstracting out things that are common and placing those things in a single location.
+2. **DRY - Don't Repeat Yourself**: Avoid duplicate code by abstracting out things that are common and placing those things in a single location.
+    - DRY is about avoiding duplicate code.
+    - DRY is about having each piece of information and behavior in your systeom in a single, sensible place.

+3.